Luzula sylvatica aka Great Wood Rush

 Common names

-How to care for Great Wood Rush
+How difficult is it to take care of Great Wood Rush

 Even if you don't have a green thumb, you can successfully care for Great Wood Rush due to its easy-going nature.